 Schools in the Trust have different platforms to communicate with parents directly with ongoing information such as attendance.
-This is outlined in Appendix 1.
+The school's information is outlined in Appendix 1.

 3.7 Letter

 Letters can be emailed or posted to school.
 The name of the member of staff should be written on the envelope for posted letters.
 The office will ensure all correspondence reaches the appropriate member of staff.
 The mode of response will depend on individual queries.